 Treatment with IQoro – initiated during the growth period

 IQoro is a unique neuromuscular training device that requires just 30 seconds’ exercise, three times per day.
-From around one and a half years old, training with IQoro can be used as a preventative treatment, it optimises the balance relationship between various muscle groups in the face and oral cavity.
+From around one years old, training with IQoro can be used as a preventative treatment, it optimises the balance relationship between various muscle groups in the face and oral cavity.

 This works because training with IQoro stimulates the upward-going efferent nerves and in this way reaches the control system in the brain to be able to activate all the skleletal striated muscles in the face, oral cavity and pharynx .
 This can help to prevent abnormalities developing, or reduce or eliminate those that have developed during the growth period.